anand-jain-official/safe-navigator/README.md

 Install with `npm i safe-navigator`

 ## How does it work ?
 If you want to access **obj.key1.key2.key3**, you can import the package as safe and try **safe(obj, "key1.key2.key3")** and even if key1 does not contain a key called key2 and you try to access key3 in an undefined value of key2, the function will return the value of undefined without throwing an error.
+If you pass a third argument to **safe(obj, "key1.key2.key3", [])**, incase the value is undefined, the fallback will be returned by safe.

 If you don't pass a second parameter to the function, the object passed as first parameter will be returned.